NYC Transfer Tax

-The NYC real estate transfer tax, which is often referred to as the Real Property Transfer Tax, applies to sales, grants, assignments, transfers or surrenders of real property at closing.
+The NYC real estate transfer tax, which is referred to as the Real Property Transfer Tax, applies to sales, grants, assignments, transfers or surrenders of real property at closing.
 This tax is also applicable if you own at least 50% of an entity like a corporation that owns property as well and decide to sell the entity.

 Is there a threshold for this tax?